hci-a-if-its-2019/assignment-1-ramdan0cool/README.md

 (The user search for the search button)(The puns!)

 11. B = Oke, ini.

+(The user selects a story and the system shows the story page.)

+12. A = Kemudian yang ketiga memilih profile page.
+13. B = Profile page, oke.

+(The user presses the link with their name (account page), then the system shows the account page.)

+14. B = Okay, dimana ini.
+(Referring to the account page, the user was confused that they can't find the profile page.)

+(The user was more confused by the layout design.)

+15. A = Jadi tidak ada profile page ini?

 ```
 ## Models and Annotations
 ### Artifact Model